RoadsideThoughts

 Within North Carolina, the name Ivy is unique.

-Beyond North Carolina, we know of another fourteen communities that are located throughout in the United States and Canada.
+Beyond North Carolina, we know of fourteen communities that are located in the United States and Canada.
 Of these fourteen communities, thirteen are located in the United States and one is in Canada.

 • Communities Elsewhere In North America ...